martigab000/DjangoAngular/DjangoAngular/DjangoAPI/README.txt

 "ng generate" app-name  this will create an angular app for you you then need to cd into that app, because it creates a folder for it only after you have cd then you can run the app with this command "ng serve --open"

+How to quick setup angular after cloning the repository
+   1. cd into folder "ui"
+   2. run command "npm install -g @angular/cli"
+   3. cd into "angular10"
+   4. run "ng serve --open"
+   5. if you get an Error "could not find the '@angular-devkit/build-angular:dev-server' builder's node pckage." or any error about a node package
+   6. run "npm install"
+   7. now "ng serve --open" will work.